All Episodes

 Exactly, Sean.

-We couldn't talk about Muslim.
+We couldn't talk about Muslims.

 We couldn't say that.

-Wait, well, hang on a second.
+Wait, wait, hang on a second.

 Wait, wait, wait.

-So what you'll see is national military strategies, national security strategies that use this obfuscating term, violent extremism, which if you really ask what that is, it collapses into nothing.
+So, what you'll see is national military strategies, national security strategies that use this obfuscating term violent extremism, which if you really ask what that is, it collapses into nothing.

 And I think I would probably, as a former soldier, be defined as a violent extremist.